 - 5.3 Although there have been some improvements in attendance, more than 50% of the cohort are persistent absentees.
 In order to improve this: - There is an Education Welfare Officer (EWO) in post 5 days a week for AP since June 2014; - The AP team and EWO meet every two weeks to discuss cases and put in place actions for each individual which are recorded; - Regular meetings take place with students and parents to ensure EWO procedures are followed; - Letters are sent home for non-attendance and also to recognise where there has been improvements in attendance; - Once a week a thorough check of the registers and Collaborative Learning Manager (CLM)2 is made and providers are chased for missing information; - Islington leaflets on attendance are sent home to all parents once a half term; - The AP team seek support from other agencies within the council to help reinforce the need for regular attendance; - There is early identification of students who had poor attendance at their home school.
-The EWO met with students in the summer to support them and put plans in place; - The EWO works with providers and supports them to improve attendance. - 5.4 To improve attainment, the current actions are: - Half termly meetings with individual providers to look at predicted grades, pupil improvement plans, in class support - heavy focus on maths and English; - Marking of pupils work is sampled and actions given to provider to improve marking or where appropriate share good practice; - Lesson observations with feedback; - Pupil questionnaires;
+The EWO met with students in the summer to support them and put plans in place; - The EWO works with providers and supports them to improve attendance. - 5.4 To improve attainment, the current actions are: - Half termly meetings with individual providers to look at predicted grades, pupil improvement plans, in class support heavy focus on maths and English; - Marking of pupils work is sampled and actions given to provider to improve marking or where appropriate share good practice; - Lesson observations with feedback; - Pupil questionnaires; - Staff training for subject teachers on key areas in conjunction with the North London Children's Efficiency Board;